The Best-Fitting Jobs & Extra Income Opportunities For Single Moms

 In order to prioritize your family but still get outside the home and prove you can achieve great things, you may be on the hunt for a job that can provide but still give you the flexibility you need for your family.

-We’ve compiled a list of seven types of jobs to provide extra income for single moms as well as full-time careers for single moms.
+We’ve compiled a list of seven types of jobs for single moms as well as full-time careers for single moms.
 Take a look and see if any of these pique your interest.

-One great source of income for single moms is working retail for three important reasons:
+One great job for single moms is working retail for three important reasons:

 - No degree necessary.
 Retail jobs are some of best jobs for single moms with no degree, as they can provide a comfortable lifestyle for moms who didn’t go the college route (or who may be working on earning their degree currently).